Whimsy Stick

 Months

 Dog feels fully at home.
 True bonding signals appear.
-This is when structured play and training produce the biggest relationship gains.
+Structured play and training produce the biggest relationship gains now.

 The single most important rule with rescue dogs: let them initiate first.
-This patience is the most important practical expression of how to bond with your dog after a difficult history — let the dog lead the pace of the relationship.
 Don’t pursue, don’t force engagement, don’t flood them with affection before they’ve had time to decompress.
-A rescue dog that approaches you is a different interaction than one you’ve cornered into being petted.
-Wait for the approach and then make every interaction genuinely positive.
+Wait for the approach and make every interaction genuinely positive.

 If your rescue dog shows reactivity once out of the decompression phase, structured flirt pole work is one of the most effective tools for building both the bond and the arousal management that reactive dogs need.
-For a specific protocol, see How to Use a Flirt Pole for Reactive Dogs.
+For dogs that are overexcited rather than reactive, the approach is similar but the intensity ramps faster.

 👁️